Abduction and related offences

 Fully suspended sentence

 An outcome of a trial in which a court determines that the criminal charge against a defendant has been proven.
-This is a method of finalisation.

 The criminal jurisdiction of an Intermediate Court or Supreme Court.